C. 36 Pages; 30 already covered

 3. 2.
 Create as many seven-word Sentences or Headlines as possible using the letters C. J. V. O. N. K. Q. in any order.

-Here is my full time job in case you are curious, and wish to offer your support.
+This my full time job in case you are curious.